csc-training/geocomputing/R/puhti/README.md

 ```
 sinteractive -i
 ```
 * Load R module and open R commandline.
-Optionally start [RStudio](https://docs.csc.fi/apps/r-env-singularity/#interactive-use-on-a-compute-node),
+Optional, start [RStudio](https://docs.csc.fi/apps/r-env-singularity/#interactive-use-on-a-compute-node),
 ```
 module load r-env-singularity
 start-r
 ```
 * Check that needed R libraries are available in Puhti.
 Which libraries are used in this script?
-Check whether those libraries are available in RStudio, with (change to correct packages):
+Check whether those libraries are available:
 ```
+require(rasterio)
 require(rgdal)
 ```
-* [01_serial/Contours_simple.R](01_serial/Contours_simple.R) file.
+* [01_serial/Contours_simple.R](01_serial/Contours_simple.R).
 This is normal R script, which uses a for loop for going through all 3 files.
 Copy-paste commands to R console (or run them from RStudio).

-* Check that there are new files in your work directory, check with `ls –l` or click the refresh button in WinSCP:
+* Check that there are 3 Geopackage files with contours in your work directory: `ls –l` from commandline, refresh WinSCP/FileZilla view or with RStudio.
-  - 3 countour shapefiles in `shape` folder.
 * Optional, check your results with **QGIS**

 ## Simple batch job